-Thirty-seven MTB-complex strains consisting of 16 rifampin-susceptible strains with a wild-type rpoB core region and 21 rifampin-resistant strains were tested using the Xpert MTB/RIF Ultra Assay.
+Thirty-seven MTB-complex strains consisting of 16 rifampin-susceptible strains with a wild-type rpoB core region and 21 rifampin-resistant strains were tested using the Xpert MTB/RIF Ultra test.
 DNA samples from a total of 37 MTB strains were tested on the GeneXpert using an Xpert MTB/RIF Ultra protocol modified for DNA testing.
 The final reaction components and PCR cycling conditions were unchanged from the protocol designed for patient sample testing.
 Twelve of the strains were from the WHO/TDR collection and 6 from the laboratory collection at Rutgers University.
 Collectively these strains represent isolates from 8 countries and contained 21 RIF-resistant isolates comprised of single, double and one triple rpoB core region mutations.
-The samples were tested by adding 100 μL of the DNA sample to the lysate chamber of the cartridge.
+The samples were tested by adding 100 $\mu$ L of the DNA sample to the lysate chamber of the cartridge.
 The negative reactions used buffer as the sample.
 The assay correctly identified all 16 wild-type strains and correctly identified rifampin resistance in 18 of 21 strains resistant to rifampin with mutations in the rpoB core region.
 Indeterminate rifampin results were obtained for 3 mutant strains.
+M. caprae and M.pinnipedii were not evaluated as a part of this study.